naninovel/docs/docs/guide/compatibility.md

 All the engine features are implemented using cross-platform APIs and are expected to be compatible with all the platforms Unity can target.

-The following platforms were tested for compatibility:
+The following platforms were tested for compatibility and are officially supported by us:
 * Standalone: PC, Mac, Linux
 * WebGL
 * iOS
 * Android
-* UWP (IL2CPP scripting backend only)

 ::: note
-While Unity allows building for game consoles (Switch, PlayStation, Xbox, etc), some features (eg, IO-related) are not implemented out of the box, as access to the platform-specific SDKs is restricted for registered developers only.
-In Naninovel case, this affects the save system, which will require implementing [custom serialization handlers](/guide/state-management.md#custom-serialization-handlers) in order to work correctly on the consoles.
+While Unity allows building for numerous other platforms (PlayStation, Xbox, Stadia, etc), some features (eg, save system) may not work out of the box, as access to the platform-specific SDKs is restricted for registered developers only.
+We don't have the access to such SDKs and are not able to provide support for platforms outside of the list above.
 Find more information about developing for game consoles in [the article](https://unity.com/how-to/develop-console-video-games-unity).
 :::

 ## Enter Play Mode